 “Overall the Clarence catchment received a score of C+ or a fair rating,” said A/Professor Ryder.

 “This score was consistent in rivers throughout the 22,600km2 Clarence catchment although there were differences in scores for each indicator with some river having good water quality, some better vegetation, and most having excellent fish scores.”

 The record floods in 2013 provided an opportunity to measure the resilience of the Clarence River to the large and frequent flooding that occurs in the catchment.
 The health of the freshwater sites all improved following the flood showing that thes

 e rivers bounce back quickly with improved water quality and waterbug communities.

-The study also highlighted the revegetation of riverbanks throughout the region to minimize erosion as the most important restoration strategy for improving river health.
+The study also highlighted the revegetation of riverbanks throughout the region to minimise erosion as the most important restoration strategy for improving river health.

 “The Ecohealth program provides the scientific basis for targeted management actions to restore the riverbank vegetation that will prevent erosion, provide habitat for fish and improve water quality.
 These actions are important for river health, but also for the region that has commercial fisheries and floodplain agriculture that rely on a healthy river,” said A/ Professor Ryder